walidjalil/ID2223-Project-Real-NVP/README.md

 # Attempt at implementing/reproducing: Density Estimation using Real NVP (ID2223 Project).
 Link to paper: [Density Estimation using Real NVP](https://arxiv.org/abs/1605.08803)

-Some code adopted from: [Real NVP - Chris Chute](https://github.com/chrischute/real-nvp)
+Some code adopted from Chris Chute's repository: [Real NVP - Chris Chute](https://github.com/chrischute/real-nvp)

 1. In order to run the code just open a terminal and type: